rackerlabs/technical-blog/_posts/2020-05-27-business-process-automation-saves-the-day.md

 Rackspace's automation never sleeps.
 The following capabilities would otherwise require customer interaction and Racker intervention:

-#### Vulnerability and end-of-life (EOL) management
+#### Vulnerability and EOL management

-In 2019, automation protected customer devices at scale, saving 179k hrs without customer intervention:
+In 2019, automation protected customer devices at scale, saving 179,696 hours without customer intervention, including the following cases:

-- **Spectre meltdown remediation**: 12k hrs saved
+- **Spectre meltdown remediation**: 12,000 hours saved

-- **Cisco ASA Code Stage and Reboots**: 166k hrs saved from 2018 through 2019
+- **Cisco&reg; ASA code stage and reboots**: 166,000 hours saved from 2018 through 2019

-- **Customer FW and LB Reboots Alert Tickets**: 604 hrs saved 2018 through 2019
+- **Customer firewall and load balancer reboots alert tickets**: 604 hours saved 2018 through 2019

-- **DRAC Firmware Updates**: 1092 Hrs saved in 2019
+- **Dell&trade; Remote Access Controller (DRAC) firmware updates**: 1,092 hours saved in 2019

-#### Business process input templates (BPIT)
+#### Business process input templates

-Our BPITs enabled managed hosted customer self-service saving 3,336 Racker hours through 2019:
+Our business process input templates (BPITs) enabled managed hosted customer self-service saving 3,336 Racker hours through 2019, including the following cases:

-- Manage OS users for Windows&reg; and Linux&reg;, such as disabling user accounts on Windows and Linux Servers
+- Manage operating system (OS) users for Windows&reg; and Linux&reg;, such as disabling user accounts on Windows and Linux Servers

-- Consolidate VPN Actions for firewall templates
+- Consolidate VPN actions for firewall templates

-- Provide VPN automation and customer self-service to support NetSec operations&mdash;
-  You can remove, modify, and view VPN users from our customer portal.
+- Provide VPN automation and customer self-service to support NetSec operations&mdash;you can remove, modify, and view VPN users from our customer portal.

-- Offer a significant ROI that represents 14,881 NetSec Tickets annually, which provides a huge reduction in the annual cost-to-serve for Rackspace.
+- Offer a significant ROI that represents 14,881 NetSec tickets annually, which provides a huge reduction in the annual cost-to-serve for Rackspace.

 #### Operational efficiencies

 Operation efficiencies enable Rackers to focus on business-critical issues faster:

-- 93% of monitoring tickets fully resolved through automation E2E from creation to close without a human touch.
+- 93% of monitoring tickets fully resolved through automation end-to-end, from creation to close without a human touch.

-- More than 230k Racker hours saved through auto-remediation.
+- More than 230,000 Racker hours saved through auto-remediation.

-- 168k Racker hours saved in 2019 via smart-ticket diagnostics
+- 168,000 Racker hours saved in 2019 via smart-ticket diagnostics.

-- Fleet management automation tooling offers troubleshooting, patching, and mean time to resolution (MTTR)
+- Fleet management automation tooling offers troubleshooting, patching, and mean time to resolution (MTTR).

-  - Windows: 28k hours saved
+  - Windows: 28,000 hours saved

-  - Linux: 31k hours saved
+  - Linux: 31,000 hours saved

-  - Maintenance: 12k hours saved
+  - Maintenance: 12,000 hours saved

 The preceding efficiencies are just the surface of the eight million events that Rackspace Business Automation processes every month.
 But that's not the end of